 1. Plank (and Progressions)

 The ACSM (Garber et al. 2011, PMID 21694556) recommends progressive neuromotor training, and the plank offers one of the clearest progression pathways in bodyweight fitness.
 The sequence begins with kneeling planks (reducing the lever arm), progresses through standard planks, and advances to long-lever planks (arms extended overhead), single-arm planks, single-leg planks, and plank variations with limb movements (plank shoulder taps, plank to push-up).
-Each progression increases the anti-extension demand without adding external weight.
+Each progression increases the anti-extension demand without adding external weight, which is what makes the plank scalable from true beginner to advanced calisthenics trainee using the same basic pattern.

 Challenge progression: Week 1: 3 sets of 20-30 second holds.
 Week 2: 3 sets of 30-45 seconds.
 Week 3: 3 sets of 30 seconds with alternating shoulder taps.
 Week 4: 3 sets of plank-to-push-up transitions.